mrisher/smtp-sts/spec.md

 This document defines a mechanism for recipient domains to publish policies
 specifying:

    * whether MTAs sending mail to this domain can expect TLS support
    * how MTAs can validate the TLS server certificate presented during mail delivery
    * what an implementing sender SHOULD do with messages when TLS cannot be be successfully negotiated

-The protocol described is separated into four logical components:
+The mechanism described is separated into four logical components:

    1. policy semantics: whether senders can expect a receiving server for the recipient domain to support TLS encryption and how to validate the TLS certificate presented